How to Choose the Right Grey Wall Paint

 Describing grey as a neutral is a bit misleading – with so many tones available, it has a character of its own that does not just fade into the background.
 Which is why we have divided all the shades of grey into tone and temperature, and combined these factors with the best light for each.
 Light or dark grey, warm or cool grey, the actual light of the room you are painting will have a big effect on the look and feel of the final finish.

-North-Facing Rooms Work Best With Warm and Light Grey Paint
+North-Facing Rooms Work Best With Warm and Light Grey Wall Paint

 Light in north-facing rooms is cooler and flatter than other rooms, and this will make them appear colder and darker.
-To combat this, choose a light grey paint with a warm hue.
+To combat this, choose a light and warm grey paint.
 It will give the room a cosiness and will fight the flatness of the light to make an inviting space, especially in a large room.

 Cool Greys for South-Facing Rooms With Lots of Light